Skip to main content

 Reach out to Allie Sensinger if you need help with an internship or job and reach out to Heidi Jarvis for help with resumes or cover letters!

-1. Plan and Explore Job Search Strategies: Start by learning how to conduct an effective job search.
+• Start by learning how to conduct an effective job search.
 This will help you navigate the job market more effectively.
 Check out this website: BYU’s Career & Experiential Learning Effective Job Search.

-Creating a LAMP List
+2 - Creating A LAMP List

-3. Evaluate Companies and Check for Openings: Make sure to rank where each of your companies lies in hiring BYU alumni and if they currently have openings.
+• Make sure to rank where each of your companies lies in hiring BYU alumni and if they currently have openings.
 This will help you prioritize your applications: This video will show you how:

-Prioritize Target Employers
+3 - Prioritize Target Employers

-4. Network Strategically: Networking is a key to finding opportunities in today’s job market.
+• Networking is a key to finding opportunities in today’s job market.
 Learn effective networking strategies to connect with professionals in your area and field.
 Watch BYU’s Career & Experiential Learning videos on how to network effectively:

-Find Contacts and Track Communication
+4 - Find Contacts and Track Communication

-5. Perfect Your Resume and Cover Letter: Work on refining your resume and cover letter with resources like Heidi Jarvis and VmockA strong resume package will make you stand out to future employers.
+• Work on refining your resume and cover letter with resources like Heidi Jarvis and VmockA strong resume package will make you stand out to future employers.

-6. Request an Interview Discussion: Reach out to a career advisor like Allie Sensinger to discuss plans regarding industry, REUs, and graduate school.
+• Reach out to a career advisor like Allie Sensinger to discuss plans regarding industry, REUs, and graduate school.
 Exploring possibilities in Mathematics is her specialty.

-7. Optimize Your LinkedIn Profile: Create an attractive LinkedIn profile that showcases your skills and experiences.
+• Create an attractive LinkedIn profile that showcases your skills and experiences.
 Make sure to run this by Allie Sensinger to verify it is working.

-8. Utilize Handshake: Take advantage of Handshake, a valuable platform for finding job opportunities and connecting with employers.
+• Take advantage of Handshake, a valuable platform for finding job opportunities and connecting with employers.

-9. Practice Mock Interview and Mock Tech Interviews: Meet with Allie Sensinger to practice mock interviews or use Big Interview to practice.
+• Meet with Allie Sensinger to practice mock interviews or use Big Interview to practice.

-10. Explore Job Posting Boards: Check out job boards like Handshake, LinkedIn, Glassdoor, Hackerrank, and Indeed.
+• Check out job boards like Handshake, LinkedIn, Glassdoor, Hackerrank, and Indeed.
 If you need ideas on searching, please meet with Allie Sensinger.

-11. Plan to attend Math 191 and the Math Career Essentials (MATH 495) courses: Not only will these courses prepare you for industry and academic pursuits, but your employability will skyrocket once you have taken these classes.
+• Not only will these courses prepare you for industry and academic pursuits, but your employability will skyrocket once you have taken these classes.

-12. Attend On-Campus Career Fairs & Networking Events: Don’t miss out on career fairs and networking events hosted by BYU.
+• Don’t miss out on career fairs and networking events hosted by BYU.
 Careers & Experiential Learning hosts many career fairs and company information sessions each semester.
 Check with Handshake to register for these events.

 Undergraduate Mentored Research